 Your removal costs will be reimbursed if the procedure outlined below is followed.

 - Request (at least) three quotations: If you are entitled to reimbursement of removal costs, you should contact three different removal companies of your choice and ask them for quotations.
-Once you have received them, fill out the removal estimate form and send it together with the quotations to firstname.lastname@example.org
+You should ensure that the offers you receive are binding and not subject to further changes.
+Once you have received them, fill out the removal estimate form and send it together with the quotations to email@example.com

 Note: We recommend that you contact removal companies as soon as you have been selected for a job.
 The removal industry is usually very busy, especially in July and August.